AY2425S2-CS2113-W12-4/tp/docs/team/hansel-k.md

 ---

-### Project Management
+### Project Management and Team-Based Contributions
 - Assigned and coordinated feature development.
+- Shared insights and suggestions with team members to enhance the project (e.g. shortening user inputs for better UX).
 - Reviewed numerous issues from Practical Exam dry run and delegated them to team members best suited to resolve them.

----

-### Team-Based Contributions
-- Shared insights and suggestions with team members to enhance the project (e.g. shortening user inputs for better UX).